-354. OVERVIEW OF EXPRESSIVE ART THERAPIES/ THREE CREDITS/FOUR CREDITS JANUARY TERM art therapy, music therapy, dance and movement therapy, drama therapy, expressive writing as therapy, sandtray and play therapy.
+354. OVERVIEW OF EXPRESSIVE ART THERAPIES/ THREE CREDITS/ FOUR CREDITS JANUARY TERM

+Major, Elective credit.
+A course designed to introduce students to a variety of expressive therapies including art therapy, music therapy, dance and movement therapy, drama therapy, expressive writing as therapy, sandtray and play therapy.
 This course will provide theoretical perspectives on expressive modalities as they are utilized in a variety of settings to benefit individuals in the educational system, special education programs, family therapy, trauma centers, hospitals and children's shelters.
 Student will discover the uses and benefits of these various therapies through selected readings, lectures and interactive classroom instruction.
 Offered January Term only.
 Lab fee.